oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Selectively-Disclosable Validity Claims {#sd-validity-claims}

 An Issuer MUST NOT allow any security-critical claim to be selectively disclosable.
-The exact list of such claims will depend on the application, and SHOULD be listed by any application-specific profile of SD-JWT.
+The exact list of such claims will depend on the application and SHOULD be listed by any application-specific profile of SD-JWT.
 The following is a list of standard claim names that SHOULD be considered as security-critical by any SD-JWT Issuer: